nicholaishaw/python-challenge/README.md

 **Figure 1.** *Financial calculations of the PyBank dataset.*

 ## PyPoll:
 For this project, a small, rural town needed help modernizing its voting process.
-A dataset was given containing every vote in a recent election.
-The dataset was composed of three columns that correspond to a separate vote: "Voter ID", "County", and "Candidate."
+A dataset was given to us containing every vote in a recent election.
+TFor each vote, three pieces of data were recorded: "Voter ID", "County", and "Candidate."
 The goals of this project were to find the following:

 * The total number of votes cast
 * A complete list of candidates who received votes